davdar/maam/writeup/pldi15.markdown

 -- The Value Space Interface {{{
 ## The Value Space Interface

-To abstract the value space we require the type `Val` be an opaque parameter We need only require that `Val` is a join-semilattice:
+To abstract the value space we require the type `PVal` be an opaque parameter We need only require that `PVal` is a join-semilattice:

-    ⊥ : Val
+    ⊥ : PVal
-    _`join`_ : Val × Val → Val
+    _`join`_ : PVal × PVal → PVal

 The interface for integers consists of introduction and elimiation rules:

-    int-I : ℤ → Val
+    int-I : ℤ → PVal
-    int-if0-E : Val → P(Bool)
+    int-if0-E : PVal → 𝒫(Bool)

-The laws for this interface are designed to induce a Galois connection between `ℤ` and `Val`:
+The laws for this interface are designed to induce a Galois connection between `ℤ` and `PVal`:

     {true}  ⊑ int-if0-E(int-I(i))     if i = 0
     {false} ⊑ int-if0-E(int-I(i))     if i ≠ 0